 New to the PBS.org community?
 Check out the New Producers page!

 - Learn how to submit a proposal.
 You don't have to be an existing PBS producer to submit a proposal.
 Any producer who wants to propose a new project is welcome.

 - Review PBS's production requirements and technical specs.
 This is important particularly for those who have broadcasts that will be on PBS.
 Reviewing these requirements and specs helps you account for editorial responsibilities such as content moderation and technical responsibilities like load testing in your budget.

-- Contact Tara Vaezi along the way.
-Tara is your contact during the proposal process.
+- Contact Sarah Jacobs along the way.
+Sarah is your contact during the proposal process.
 If your broadcast proposal is greenlit by PBS, she will talk to you about your web strategy and provide options for building a web presence for your broadcast.
-Once Tara has approved your web strategy, she’ll assign you a program manager from the PP&S team.
+Once Sarah has approved your web strategy, she’ll assign you a program manager from the PP&S team.
 Your program manager is your primary point of contact throughout production.